-During the first quarter of 2013, our capital advisory group served as global placement agent on behalf of private equity and real estate funds for one interim closing of the sale of limited partnership interests in such funds.
-We also advised on the secondary market sale of a limited partnership interest.
+During the third quarter of 2013, our capital advisory group served as global placement agent on behalf of private equity and real estate funds for one final closing and five interim closings of limited partnership interests in such funds.

 Investment revenues primarily consist of our investment gains and losses from our investments in Iridium and previously sponsored merchant banking funds.